+- 1. Be at least 18 years of age.

-2. Have at least Advanced or higher Sign Language Skills as determined by the Sign Language Proficiency Interview (SLPI).
+- 2. Have at least Advanced or higher Sign Language Skills as determined by the Sign Language Proficiency Interview (SLPI).

-3. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 3. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •The nature of the crime;

+- •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.